 - Gifts to charity: Gifts by cash, check, or other personal property.

 - Casualty and theft losses: Losses associated with your personal property.

 - Job expenses and certain miscellaneous deductions: Unreimbursed (yup, that’s a key theme) job expenses, tax prep, and investment-related fees.
 (The IRS says you can deduct only the part of these expenses that exceeds 2 percent of the amount on Form 1040, line 38, which is your AGI.
 Keep reading, we’ll get there!)

 Most of the time the answer is pretty simple: You should use whichever number is higher.
-Remember what I said earlier: Both standard and itemized deductions reduce your taxable income, and choosing the higher one typically results in a lower taxable income (e.g., lower taxes owed).
+Remember what I said earlier: Both standard and itemizing deductions reduce your taxable income, and choosing the higher one typically results in a lower taxable income (e.g., lower amount owed).
 (I used “typically” on purpose; there are some complicated situations where it makes sense to choose the lower number, but they’re pretty uncommon.
 If you have a complicated situation, make an appointment with a tax professional for personalized advice.)

 To dive in a little bit deeper, it makes sense to boil down part of the federal tax calculation.
-The most common form used to file federal taxes is the Form 1040.
+The most common form used to file your federal return is the Form 1040.
 It’s two pages long, has 79 separate line items, and can look downright intimidating at first glance.
 But it’s not too bad.
-The form’s job is to calculate how much tax you owe based on your income, then compare that number with how much in taxes you’ve already paid throughout the year.
+The form’s job is to calculate how much tax you owe based on your income, then compare that number with how much you’ve already paid throughout the year.